 3. Know how

-Learn the basics of scientific writing: how to structure research articles, paragraphs & sentences.
-Get to know some useful tools & techniques to optimize your writing process.
+Learn the basics of scientific writing: how to structure research articles, paragraphs and sentences.
+Get to know some useful tools and techniques to optimize your writing process.
 Improve your English language skills.

 4. Feed back

 A powerful way to improve your writing quickly is to get & give peer feedback on your scientific texts: manuscripts, conference abstracts, project reports, etc. You could think that feedback from an experienced writing trainer is best — but research shows that feedback from your peers is highly effective as well.

 Moreover, it’s not only about getting feedback — giving feedback benefits your writing skills as well.
 Seeing how others write, and trying to help them is a valuable learning experience.

 There are two main rules for effective peer feedback.
 First, choose a specific aspect for the peer feedback.
 For example, content or macrostructure make sense at an early stage (first draft); clarity and language are better checked at an later stage (revising).